flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 There are two DMAs to choose from depending on the needs:

 - **General Purpose DMA**: Performs transfers at any time, bear in mind that the CPU is stopped until the transfer is finished.
 - **Horizontal DMA** (HDMA): Performs a small transfer after each horizontal scan (while the CRT beam is preparing to draw the next row).
-This avoids interrupting the CPU for long intervals.
-Transfers are limited to 4 bytes per scan-line.
+This avoids interrupting the CPU for long intervals but transfers are limited to 4 bytes per scan-line.

 The system provides eight *channels* to set up DMA transfers, thus enabling to dispatch eight independent transfers at once.

-### Segmentation Fault
+#### Segmentation Fault

-This console also features a special 'anomaly' called **Open Bus**: If there is an instruction trying to read from an unmapped/invalid address, the last value read is supplied instead (the CPU stores this value in a register called **Memory Data Register** or 'MDR').
+This console also features a special 'anomaly' called **Open Bus**: If there is an instruction trying to read from an unmapped/invalid address, the last value read is supplied instead (the CPU stores this value in a register called **Memory Data Register** or `MDR`).

+I guess this is Ricoh's way of applying the popular 'keep calm and carry on' philosophy whenever the program reaches the unexpected.
+After all, from the user's perspective, carrying on with the execution can be more favourable than a crash... at the expense of the game becoming unpredictable.

 ---